goodcreative/creating-brand-guideline/README.md

 ### Is the intention to create an internal support structure or team around the guidelines?

 Will someone be designated an owner or evangelist for the guidelines?

+If it important

 Is the intention that the guidelines be developed, updated and improved over time?

 ## Creating content

 ### Colours

 Giving descriptive names to all the primary brand colours is important.
-Web colours can take these names as the basis for CSS custom properties or design tokens.
+Developers can take these names as the basis for CSS custom properties or design tokens.
 This can be suggested in the supporting copy or explicitly specced out.

 ### Images